Graduate Program Director

 Mechanical Engineering Requirements

 At the time of initial enrollment, the student will select a program plan (thesis, non-thesis, management, or internship) and technical concentration area (mechanical analysis/design of rigid and deformable bodies, analysis/design of thermal-fluid systems, etc.) available through faculty expertise and consultation.
 The general requirements for each plan are listed above under Program Plans.
-Lists of required courses and possible electives for each plan are shown below.
+To obtain a list of core and technical course required in the Mechanical Engineering graduate program, students should contact the Graduate Program Director.

 In cooperation with an assigned faculty adviser and the Graduate Program Director, each student will establish a set of academic goals and desired outcomes, and a coursework plan to meet those objectives.
 Graduate students must meet the Graduate Program Director each semester before registering for courses.
 Upon completion of the graduate program, all students will complete either a written or an oral assessment of the effectiveness of the program in meeting their established goals and outcomes.